-3. Academic freedom shall be guaranteed.
+3. Academic freedom and autonomy of higher educational institutions shall be guaranteed.

 Article 28.
-Right to Health
+Right to Protection of Health

-1. A citizen has the right to state health insurance as a means of affordable and effective medical assistance.
-Right of a citizen to affordable and quality healthcare shall be guaranteed by law.
+1. Right of a citizen to affordable and quality healthcare shall be guaranteed by law.

-2. The State shall exercise control over all healthcare institutions, as well as over the production and circulation of medicines. the quality of medical services, regulates production and circulation of pharmaceuticals.
+2. The State shall exercise control over all healthcare institutions and the quality of medical services, regulates production and circulation of pharmaceuticals.